 Around this time of year, they should be available in your local grocery store.

 Morel mushrooms are definitely the strangest-looking mushrooms on our list, but they’re similar to shiitake in their texture and flavor, so you shouldn’t let the odd honeycomb appearance throw you off.

 They’re the most commonly foraged for mushroom simply because they’re so easy to identify as safe for human consumption.

-Because they’re wild, the most reliable source will be dried morels (these ones from Canada are a perfect choice).
+Because they’re wild, the most reliable source will be dried morels (these ones are a perfect choice).

 If a mushroom could smell creamy, these would be an example of that scent.

 They are best chopped up into small pieces, sautéed with garlic, butter, and cream, and poured generously over your pasta.
 A spritz of fresh lemon and a side of asparagus wouldn’t be out of place.